SofiaKung/sofikung.github.io/src/content/posts/vibe-coding.md

 ### Quality Standards

 - What are the key steps to ensure good code?
-(Fast loading, responsive, clean)
+(Fast loading, responsive, clean code)

 ## Reflection